-- delays in care Had a child living in the household under the age - Had a child living in the household under the age of 18 years old (30.14%) -survey
+- COVID-19 impact: Children not immunized due to delays in care - Had a child living in the household under the age of 18 years old (41.3%) -survey

 Children's Memorial Hermann Hospital is a 310-bed quaternary care women and children's hospital, located in the Texas Medical Center.
 As a primary teaching hospital for the pediatric and obstetrics/gynecology programs with an academic partner, McGovern Medical School at UTHealth, Children's Memorial Hermann is committed to serving the global community.
 The multidisciplinary team of affiliated doctors, nurses, therapists, and other allied healthcare professionals are focused on the personalized needs of women and children with an emphasis on quality, education, outcomes, customer service, and advanced research.